finkelbert/ProPer_Projekt/README.md

 + **CoG**: The center of gravity of F0 within syllables is extracted.
 + **Synchrony**: The distance between the two centers (CoM and CoG) is indicative of the overall F0 trend within syllables.
 + **Scaling**: We measure F0 within each syllable at the center of mass of periodic energy (CoM), and we compute *scaling* in terms of the difference in F0 from previous syllable (hence, not applicable for phrase-initial syllables).

+Again, use the plot at the end of the file to inspect the data and adjust parameters before saving the *comp_df* table.

 ***